stla/Hypergeom/README.md

 # hypergeom

-### Evaluation of the "pFq" hypergeometric function of a matrix argument
+### Evaluation of the "pFq" hypergeometric function of a matrix argument (Koev & Edelman algorithm)

-Use the `Hypergeom9` module.
+Use the `Hypergeom9` module or the `Hypergeom10` module.